-Demand for these services may increase for Town residents over the coming years as the population ages.
-Approximately 21.5% of the Town's population is age 55 or older (refer to the section on demographic data), while 37.8% of the population fall between the ages of 35 and 54.
+Demand for these services may is necessary increase for Town residents over the coming years as the population ages.
+Approximately 35.021.5% of the Town's population is age 55 or older (see Table 3 in Chapter 1 refer to the section on demographic data), while 28.037.8% of the population fall between the ages of 35 and 54.